Advanced cellular health

-BenaGene™ is stabilized oxaloacetic acid, the world's first novel and natural Krebs cycle intermediate compound that is specifically formulated to be highly stable and bioavailable so that a one-a-day dosage is all that is required.
-BenaGene offers the potential of longevity and vitality and is exclusively available in Canada from AOR.
+benaGene® is stabilized oxaloacetic acid, the world’s first novel and natural Krebs cycle intermediate compound that is specifically formulated to be highly stable and bioavailable so that a one-a-day dosage is all that is required. benaGene® offers the potential of longevity and vitality and is exclusively available in Canada from AOR.

-Anyone who is interested in slowing down the aging process will want to consider taking BeneGene, as well as those who suffer from glucose imbalances.
-BenaGene is a perfect partner for resveratrol and other antioxidants, for even more powerful anti-aging effects.
+Anyone who is interested in slowing down the aging process will want to consider taking benaGene®, as well as those who suffer from glucose imbalances. benaGene® is a perfect partner for resveratrol and other antioxidants, for even more powerful anti-aging effects.

-BenaGene™ contains the first thermally stabilized oxaloacetate, a key compound in the body’s energy production cycle. benaGene™ provides antioxidants for the maintenance of good health
+benaGene® contains the first (and patented) thermally stabilized oxaloacetate, a key intermediate in the Krebs Cycle which is involved in cellular energy production. benaGene® provides superior antioxidant protection for the maintenance of good health.

 Do not use if pregnant or breastfeeding.
 Consult a health care practitioner before use if you have diabetes.
 Discontinue use and consult a health care practitioner if you experience symptoms of hypoglycemia including feelings of anxiety, dizziness, tremor, sweating, nausea or headache.